vercel/swr-site/README.md

 The folder icon toggles the Sugar High FileTree, hidden by default.
 When open, it sits above the editor on mobile.
 Preview status shows loading or errors.
+Basic Usage simulates changing stock to show stale data during revalidation.
+All examples share a minimal monochrome stylesheet.
 Authentication, pagination, mutations, and subscriptions use simulated services so they can run without a backend.

 Devjar handles its compiler assets and dependency resolution.
 No asset-copy script, package patch, custom CDN resolver, or isolation headers are needed.